How to Enable Kiosk Mode on Your VR Device

 ArborXR is compatible with Oculus Quest devices and allows admin users to enable Kiosk Mode remotely.
-ArborXR also offers a Multi-App Launcher for when you want more than one app to display in-headset, while hiding other apps that are installed.
+ArborXR also offers a Custom Launcher for when you want more than one app to display in-headset, while hiding other apps that are installed.
 You can customize the launcher as well, including the logo and 360° background image––so that your end-users can have a more branded experience.

 VR Kiosk Mode with ArborXR

 With ArborXR, there are two options for enabling Kiosk Mode on your VR devices.

 STEP 1: Navigate to the group in question via the side navigation menu.

 STEP 3: Select “Kiosk Mode.”

 STEP 4: Click “Select Kiosk App” to “whitelist” the Kiosk app.